 There is no specific preparation for CBT.
 You may be asked to fill out a questionnaire about your feelings.

 You may receive CBT in one-on-one therapy sessions or in a group format.
-CBT can be divided into two parts: functional analysis and skills training.
+CBT can be divided into 2 parts: functional analysis and skills training.

 You and your therapist will identify stressful situations.
 You will also determine the thoughts that lead to or worsen these situations.
 These thoughts will then be analyzed to see if they are realistic and appropriate.
 For example, your therapist may point out negative thought patterns, such as “I cannot handle this” or "people are laughing at me.”

 Next, your therapist guides you to reduce unhealthy ways of thinking and to learn healthier ways.
+This may involve exposure to the situation that causes your problems.
 Instead of thinking “I cannot handle this,” you will learn to draw on your strengths: “I have handled difficult situations before, so I can handle this one.”

 You will also learn to ask more questions about yourself before making a conclusion.
 For example, “Could those people be laughing at something other than me?”
 The goal is to replace irrational thought patterns with better ones.

 Skills training takes a lot of practice.
 You will often be given homework.
 You might practice deep-breathing exercises or role-play how to act in certain social situations.
 For example, a person dealing with substance abuse might practice ways to decline an alcoholic drink.